PERSON BIT OR INJURED BY RENTER’S DOG GENERALLY CANNOT SUE LANDLORD

 Specifically with respect to landlords, the MN courts have stated that, unless there is evidence that a landlord has control over a tenant’s dog within the tenant’s apartment or mobile home lot, a landlord is not a harborer or keeper of the dog and the landlord does not have liability for the dog if it bites or attacks someone.
 The landlord is not responsible for a tenant’s dog that bit someone even if the landlord lives in the same house with the renter if the renter has his own key to his room and keeps the dog there.
 In other words, in most situations a landlord is not responsible if a tenant’s dog bites or injures someone.

 If you suffer a dog bite or are injured by a dog in Minnesota, you are welcome to call our office for a free consultation.
-Our lawyers are experienced with dog bite cases and can explain the insurance issues to you and make sure you are fully compensated for your medical bills, scars, and any other injury.
+Our lawyers are experienced with dog bite cases and can explain the insurance issues to you.
+We will make sure you are fully compensated for your medical bills, scars, and any other injury.
 We have offices to meet you in Edina, Minneapolis, and Woodbury.
 A dog bite lawyer will also meet with you at your home in St. Paul, Roseville, Burnsville, Anoka, Maple Grove, Brooklyn Park, Richfield, and other cities throughout MN.
 See our DOG BITE page for more information.